University of Arkansas School of Law, J.D., 1986

 "Preview of the 2017 Amendments to the Federal Rules of Evidence," Michigan Lawyers Weekly, Jan.
 17, 2017

-"An Overview of the 2015 Amendments to the Federal Rules of Civil Procedure," The Litigation Journal, Fall 2015
+"An Overview of the 2015 Amendments to the Federal Rules of Civil Procedure," State Bar of Michigan Litigation Journal, Fall 2015

 “Non-Parties and the Duty to Preserve Evidence,” (Co-author), The Litigation Newsletter, Summer 2013

 "FOIA Compliance in the Age of Electronic Records," (Co-author), Stout Risius Ross Journal, Fall 2012